itmayziii/email/docs/src/content/docs/guides/message-format.md

 ---
 title: Message Format
-description: Learn how to format the message content sent in CloudEvents.
+description: Learn how to format the message content to send an email.
 ---

 [CloudEvents][cloud-events] gives us a starting point for defining how events should be structured, but it is not